luist18/sigarra-data-api/scrapper/README.md

 The scrapper needs the credentials of any student of any of the 14 faculties to work as the pass rate and grades are exclusive data for the students of the University of Porto.

-The scrapping process might take a while as it scraps a lot of data.
+The scrapping process might take a while as it scrapes a lot of data.
 For example, the process of scrapping the data from the **ten** Integrated Masters taught at the Faculty of Engineering of the University of Porto takes about ~12 minutes.

 ## Installation